shoui520/shoui520.github.io/docs/monolingual.md

 ####Bilingual

 **JMDict (English)** - The dictionary Jisho.org uses.
 This is the most popular bilingual dictionary and you have already probably used it.
+Pretty much every Japanese-English dictionary project uses JMDict, apps like Shirabe Jisho on iOS, Akebi and Takoboto on Android all use JMDict.
 The biggest flaw of this dictionary (apart from it being bilingual) is how it has no example sentences.

 **KireiCake** - Based on an older version of JMDict but includes extra entries for slang.
 You may often see duplicate entries when used in tandem with JMDict, but for the entries that are exclusive to KireiCake, you should keep it.